 Some users do not use the Shut down button from the Start Menu to power off their Windows computers.
 Instead, they prefer to use the hardware power button found on their PCs and devices.
 If you are such a user, you might want to change the default behavior of the Shut down button from the Start Menu into something else, which you are likely to use more frequently: Log off, Lock, Restart, Sleep or Switch User.
 Or you might prefer to configure the hardware power button that's found on your Windows computer or device, to put it to sleep instead of shutting it down as it happens by default.
 This tutorial will show you how to do these things in Windows 7, as well as in Windows 8.1 and Windows 10:

 How to change what Windows does when you press the hardware power button on your device

 In all modern versions of Windows, you can choose what your PC does when you push the power button.
 We mean the power button found on your computer case, on your laptop, on your tablet or 2-in-1 device.

 NOTE: If you want to change what Windows does when you press the software Power button found in the Start Menu (in Windows 10 and Windows 7) or on the Start screen (in Windows 8.1), skip this first section and read the next sections from this guide.

-Regardless whether you use Windows 10, Windows 7 or Windows 8.1, start by opening the Control Panel.
-If you don't know how to do that, here are tutorials to guide you if you're using Windows 10 or Windows 8.1: 8 ways to start the Control Panel in Windows 10 and Introducing Windows 8.1: 9 Ways to Access the Control Panel.
+Regardless of whether you use Windows 10, Windows 7 or Windows 8.1, start by opening the Control Panel.
+If you don't know how to do that, read 8 ways to start the Control Panel in Windows 10.
 If you're using Windows 7, all you have to do is open the Start Menu and click on Control Panel.